 Teeth whitening is a cosmetic treatment involving the removal of teeth stains by using a bleaching chemical agent.
-This bleaching agent is potent but still highly safe and meant to be used on teeth, more precisely teeth with surface stains, yellow teeth, brown teeth, etc.
+This bleaching agent is potent but still very safe and meant to be used on teeth, more precisely teeth with surface stains, yellow teeth, brown teeth, etc.

 According to FDA rulings, the term “bleaching” is only allowed when it’s possible to whiten the teeth beyond their natural color.
 So the “bleaching” term applies only to products containing bleach.
 Usually, it contains hydrogen or carbamide peroxide.
 All the other methods have to be referred to as “whitening”, for example when they involve a thorough cleaning of the teeth surface.
 To a certain degree, even toothpaste can be referred to as a “whitening product”.
 So, the difference between teeth whitening and bleaching is in the power and the product used, and the results you can achieve.

 However, since the term “bleaching” is often scary and can create confusion, the procedure is always referred to as “whitening”.
 From now on we will also be referring to it as teeth whitening.